dime-worldbank/dimeanalytics/scto/wbg-scto-guide.md

 If you have any forms or data remaining on the server on the end date, your group will not be deleted and you will be charged a penalty (equivalent to 1 additional month).
-If the survey is lasting longer than you initially expected and you instead would like to keep your server past the end date, you must submit a new eServices request with the same survey name, starting on the planned end date and extending to the desired new end date.
+If the survey is lasting longer than you initially expected and you instead would like to keep your server past the end date, you must submit a new eServices request for "[SurveyCTO - New Server]{(https://worldbankgroup.service-now.com/wbg?id=wbg_sc_catalog&sys_id=7d1e71b86f16d340db112d232e3ee4aa)}" with the same survey name, starting on the planned end date and extending to the desired new end date.
 Your group will then continue with no interruption.

 ## Help and Customer Support